sqlballs/MicrosoftFabricPre-Con/README.md

 In this workshop you'll cover these topics:

 - Introduction and Overview:	Introduction of the course, Basic Concepts, Services, Roles, Benchmarks.
 Verification of pre-requisites
-- Workspaces, User Security, Data Governance, and Data Integration	Understanding and creating Workspaces, creating a Data Warehouse, connecting and managing, ingesting data with pipielines and data flows, along with Security concepts
+- Workspaces, User Security, Data Governance, and Data Integration	Understanding and creating Workspaces, creating a Data Warehouse, connecting and managing, ingesting data with pipelines and data flows, along with Security concepts
 - The Data Lakehouse:	Creating a Lakehouse, Linking data, using Spark to create new data sets in the Lakehouse
 - The Fabric Developer Experience:	Using Co-Pilot, SSMS, VS Code, command-line tools, development best-practices
 - The Fabric User Experience:	Power BI, the Kusto Query Language, Streaming and Event Data